Rohan graduated from the University of Tasmania in 2004 with a combined degree in Economics and Law with first-class honours in law.

-In 2005 he completed a Graduate Certificate of Legal Practice and was admitted as a legal practitioner.
-Upon his admission he spent a year as Associate to the Honourable Justice Crawford of the Supreme Court of Tasmania.
+In 2005, he completed a Graduate Certificate of Legal Practice and was admitted as a practitioner of the Supreme Court of Tasmania.
+Upon his admission, he spent a year as Associate to the Honourable Justice Crawford of the Supreme Court of Tasmania.

-In addition to practice Rohan is currently;
+In addition to practice, Rohan is currently:

-· A member of the Board of the Tasmanian Law Reform Institute,
+· A member of the Board of the Tasmanian Law Reform Institute;

-· Member of the Solicitors Accounts Rules Committee,
+· Member of the Solicitors Accounts Rules Committee;

-· Chairman of the Launceston Touch Football Association Tribunal,
+· Chairman of the Launceston Touch Football Association Tribunal;